weewx/weewx/docs_src/quickstarts/redhat.md

 ### Verify

-After about 5 minutes (the exact length of time depends on your archive interval), copy the following and into a web browser:
+After 5 minutes, copy the following and paste into a web browser:

     /var/www/html/index.html

-You should see your station information and data.
+You should see simulated data.

 Check the system log `/var/log/messages` for problems.

 ## Configure

-At some point you will want to switch from the `Simulator` to real hardware.
+To switch from the `Simulator` to real hardware, reconfigure the driver.
-This is how to reconfigure.

 ```shell
 # Stop the daemon: